MicahElliott/reptl/README.md

-# REPTL, Read, Eval, Print, TEST, Loop
+# REPTL: Read, Eval, Print, TEST, Loop (for Racket)

-(pronounced “Reptile”)
+_(pronounced “Reptile”)_

-Continuously run racket tests.
-Shows green and red, watches for file changes.
+Runs tests continuously, shows green and red, watches for file changes.

+Only ever used minimally, only on Linux.

 ## How to run
-0. Add path to `reptl` dir to your `PATH`, or copy its files into say `~/bin`.
+0. Add path of `reptl` dir to your `PATH`, or copy its files into say `~/bin`.

 1. Write some rackunit tests and get them to run via `raco test`.

-2. Run `reptl.zsh` to repeatedly run tests as files change.
+2. Run on file(s) glob pattern, like `reptl.zsh ./http*(.)`, to repeatedly run tests as files change.

 ## How it works
 Trivially simple implementation using `inotify`.